Rick Wakeman: 1998–2008: Return to the Centre of the Earth, English Rock Ensemble revival, and final Yes run

 In April 2002, Wakeman rejoined Yes for the fifth and final time, and said it took eight months to get the necessary paperwork to make it happen.
 The band toured worldwide with the Full Circle Tour and 35th Anniversary Tours, which ran from 2002 to 2004.
 Wakeman described the band's playing during his return: "It was far and away the best the band had ever been ... there was no staleness, there was a lot of freshness."
 The only new studio material worked on during this time were bonus tracks on The Ultimate Yes: 35th Anniversary Collection.
 After the 2004 tour Yes entered a four-year hiatus, during which Wakeman retired from large scale tours following ongoing health problems.
 When the band regrouped in 2008, Wakeman's son Oliver replaced him on keyboards.

 In April 2005, Wakeman and his band performed three shows in Havana, Cuba, including an outdoor show attended by an estimated 10,000 people.
 They came about after Wakeman was offered to perform there to support a charitable foundation that supports a children's cancer hospital.
 The first two shows were filmed and released as Made in Cuba, proceeds from which were given to the hospital.
 Cuban leader Fidel Castro greeted Wakeman, thanking him for his humanitarian support.
 Wakeman received some criticism following the visit, which upset him personally and made him consider retiring from live performance.
 He addressed the false accusations on his website, clarifying that the visit was not staged for political reasons.
 Wakeman later revealed that Castro gave him some earth surrounding Che Guevara's grave.

 In June 2006, Wakeman toured the US with a solo piano tour.
 This was followed by a performance of Return to the Centre of the Earth with his band, orchestra, and choir in Quebec, Canada.
 The show featured Jon Anderson as a guest performer, which led to the pair touring the UK together as Anderson/Wakeman.
-Wakeman toured the UK in 2007 with a new production, the Grumpy Old Picture Show.
+Wakeman scored the 2007 documentary film In Search of the Great Beast 666, about the life of occultist Aleister Crowley.
+He toured the UK in 2007 with a new production, the Grumpy Old Picture Show.
 Inspired by his appearances on Grumpy Old Men, the show combined live performances and stories with visual accompaniments including old photos and pre-recorded sketches.
 The initial run of 14 dates were so successful, Wakeman completed a further 24 dates in the following year.